Kelly Services (KELYA)

 nullAI Analysis | Feedback

-Vanessa Williams oversees Kelly's legal, governance, investor relations, enterprise risk management, insurance, corporate security, and communication strategy teams.
-She joined Kelly in 2020, bringing 24 years of senior legal experience from companies in the data science and information industries.
+Vanessa Williams holds the position of Executive Vice President, General Counsel, and Corporate Secretary for Kelly Services.
+She oversees the legal, governance, investor relations, enterprise risk management, insurance, corporate security, and communication strategy teams.
+Williams joined Kelly in 2020, bringing with her 24 years of senior legal experience from companies within the data science and information industries.
+Her responsibilities include managing regulatory and legal compliance, directing strategic legal initiatives, and providing actionable counsel to senior management.

 AI Analysis | Feedback